 You may think bleeding gums are a sign that you are not brushing correctly.
 However, it is not normal for gums to bleed and you should take notice whenever your gums bleed during brushing.

 Annapolis area dentist Dr. Scott Finlay offers a range of treatment options for patients in any stage of gum disease.
 Prevention of gum disease is our goal, however it’s not always possible.
 Treatment for gum disease may include:

 A common cause of bleeding gums is gum disease.
 Gum disease is inflammation and infection of the gums and surrounding tissue.
 Plaque is the leading cause for gum disease, other contributing factors include family history, hormonal changes and illness.

 Learn more about the progression of Gum Disease

 Avoid Bleeding Gums When You Brush or Floss

-When you brush, you should use a gentle, circular motion to massage and clean the teeth and gums.
-While many people use a back-and-forth motion, this motion can actually irritate and damage your gums, making them sore and more likely to bleed or recede.
+When you brush, use a gentle, circular motion to massage and clean the teeth and gums.
+A back-and-forth motion irritates and damages your gums, making them sore and more likely to bleed or recede.

 Bleeding Gums and Pregnancy